jotasprout/jotasprout.github.io-OLD/_posts/2017-09-22-Ch-is-for-Chown-and-Chmod.markdown

 According to [Wikipedia][php-wikipedia], "PHP originally stood for Personal Home Page."
 [PHP.net][php-net] explains it is now a recursive acronym (an acronym that contains itself) standing for PHP: Hypertext Preprocessor.

+What do these commands stand for?

 Chown = Change owner of the file, folder, folder and everything in it

 Chmod = Changes permissions ... that's all I know at the moment.

+Permissions aren't just important for keeping unwanted users out but allowing users in that are needed for stuff to work.
+For example, part of my main app-in-progress has a file upload feature.
+I created the destination folder so I was the owner but Apache needs to be the owner.

+Hmm ... who will the owner be for dynamically created sub-folders?
+I should finish the bit of code that will create them and see ...

 [php-wikipedia] https://en.wikipedia.org/wiki/PHP
 [php-net] http://php.net/manual/en/faq.general.php